xtuml/training/courses/System Modeling with the xtUML Editor/Installing xtUML Editor/Installing xtUML Editor Quiz.md

 __Type:__ Check Boxes

-__Question:__ Check each Operating Systems a pre-packaged installer is available for?
+__Question:__ Check each Operating Systems a pre-packaged installer is available for:

 __Choices:__
   - A: Microsoft Windows